ShiroW0lf/UTPB-COSC-6389-Project1/README.md

 4. **Monitor the Progress**:
    - Observe the graph as the algorithm works towards finding a solution.
 If a solution is found, the canvas will update to show the colored vertices, and the solution status label will indicate success.

+5. **Restart**:
+   - Once a solution is found, the **Restart** button will be enabled.
+Click the **Restart** button to reset the application, allowing you to input new values and start the process again.

 ---